leomarcov/labadmin/README.md

 # labadmin
 Labadmin is a Linux Bash script capable to remotely admin a set of hosts (Linux or Windows).
-It's an approach similar to Ansible, but Labadmin is focused to work in educational environment on hosts in computer laboratory.
+It's an approach similar to Ansible, but Labadmin is focused to work in educational environment  on hosts in a computer laboratory.
 It's a tool useful for teachers and sysadmins.

 ## Main features